AzuraCast/AzuraCast/README.md

 * **Create Playlists:** Set up standard playlists that play all the time, scheduled playlists for time periods, or special playlists that play once per x songs, or once per x minutes.
 * **Set Up Live DJs:** Enable or disable live broadcasting from streamers/DJs, and create individual accounts for each streamer to use.
 * **Take Listener Requests:** Let your listeners request specific songs from your playlists, both via an API and a simple public-facing listener page.
-* **Analytics and Reports:** Keep track of every aspect of your station's listeners over time.
-View reports of each song's performance and
+* **Track Analytics and Reports:** Keep track of every aspect of your station's listeners over time.
+View reports of each song's impact on your listener count.
-* **Station Autopilot:** AzuraCast can automatically assign songs to a playlist based on the song's impact on listener numbers.
+* **Let Station Autopilot Do the Work:** AzuraCast can automatically assign songs to a playlist based on the song's impact on listener numbers.
 * **Delegate Management:** Create and remove separate administrator accounts for each station manager.
+* **Build Your Own Radio Player:** AzuraCast's powerful, well-documented API lets you control your station from software built in any programming language.
+* **Integrate with TuneIn, Discord and More:** The new web hook system lets you broadcast changes in your station to third party services.
 * ...and more.

-### Supported Web Radio Software

-AzuraCast uses [Liquidsoap](http://liquidsoap.fm/) as an "AutoDJ" to shuffle songs and playlists and provide an always-online radio stream.
-You can connect to Liquidsoap and broadcast your own live events as a DJ as well.

-To broadcast your radio station to the public, AzuraCast supports both of the gold standards in web radio, [Icecast](http://icecast.org/) (v2.4) and [SHOUTcast](http://wiki.shoutcast.com/wiki/SHOUTcast_Broadcaster) (v2).
-You can switch which of these your station uses anytime you want.

-You can also use AzuraCast as a tool for relaying or collecting listener statistics and other data about stations that AzuraCast doesn't manage.

-### Supported Operating Systems

-There are two ways to install AzuraCast:

-* **Using Docker and Docker Compose (Recommended)**: This method contains all of the AzuraCast dependencies in prebuilt container images.
-Updating and installing is faster, and there are far fewer issues with software compatibility.
-This method works on any computer that supports the latest version of the Docker Engine and Docker Compose; both can be installed as part of the AzuraCast installer script.

-* **Traditional Installation (Ubuntu 16.04 LTS Only)**: From a clean image of Ubuntu, you can install AzuraCast directly onto your server using the included installer scripts, which use Ansible to manage dependencies.
-Installation and updating are slower using this method, but you have more control over the software once installed.
-If you have other software installed on your server, it may conflict with AzuraCast, so always start from a clean installation using this method.

-We are always looking to expand our compatibility with host operating systems, and we welcome any assistance in building new deployment scripts for other environments.

-### What's Included with AzuraCast
+### What's Included

-Whether you're using the traditional installer or Docker containers, AzuraCast depends on the same stack of software to operate:
+Whether you're using the traditional installer or Docker containers, AzuraCast will automatically retrieve and install these components for you:

+#### Radio Software

+* **[Liquidsoap](http://savonet.sourceforge.net/)** as the always-playing "AutoDJ"
+* **[Icecast 2.4](http://icecast.org/)** as a radio broadcasting frontend (Icecast-KH installed on supported platforms)
+* **[SHOUTcast 2 DNAS](http://wiki.shoutcast.com/wiki/SHOUTcast_DNAS_Server_2)** as an alternative radio frontend (x86/x64 only)

+#### Supporting Software

 * **[NGINX](https://www.nginx.com)** for serving web pages and the radio proxy
 * **[MariaDB](https://mariadb.org/)** as the primary database
 * **[PHP 7.2](https://secure.php.net/)** powering the web application
 * **[InfluxDB](https://www.influxdata.com/)** for time-series based statistics
 * **[Redis](https://redis.io/)** for sessions, database and general caching
-* **[Liquidsoap](http://savonet.sourceforge.net/)** as the always-playing "AutoDJ"
-* **[Icecast 2.4](http://icecast.org/)** as a radio broadcasting frontend (Icecast-KH installed on supported platforms)
-* **[SHOUTcast 2 DNAS](http://wiki.shoutcast.com/wiki/SHOUTcast_DNAS_Server_2)** as an alternative radio frontend (x86/x64 only)

-All of these components are automatically downloaded and installed using either of the installation methods below.
+### AzuraCast Runs Everywhere

+Thanks to the power and portability of Docker, you can run a full installation of AzuraCast on virtually any modern server operating system, or even your home Windows or MacOS computer.
+Using docker, we preassemble "containers" that have all of the necessary software installed and set up already, so with a single file you're up and running.
+Updates are extremely easy, fast and reliable, too.
+We _highly recommend_ using the Docker installation whenever possible.

+If you want a more "bare-metal" experience and greater customization, you can also use our "Traditional" installer, which requires Ubuntu 16.04 LTS.
+This installer loads and configures the necessary software directly onto your server; this may interfere with other software, so you should always start with a clean server when possible.

 ## Installing AzuraCast